emberjs/rfcs/text/0000-ember-cli-docs.md

 ### Application architecture

-The application architecture will follow the same patterns as other Middleman apps that have been successfully turned into Ember apps.
-Some examples are:
+The application architecture will follow similar patterns as other Middleman apps that have been successfully turned into Ember apps.
+Some examples of past conversions are:

 - [Deprecations](https://github.com/ember-learn/deprecation-app)
 - [The Guides](https://github.com/ember-learn/guides-app)
 - [The API docs](https://github.com/ember-learn/ember-api-docs)

+[Chris Manson](https://github.com/mansona?tab=overview&from=2018-06-01&to=2018-06-30) has a project in development that automates the creation of documentation apps, integrating the lessons learned from these past conversions.
+Early results are looking great!

-It will make use of typography and UI assets from [ember-styleguide](https://github.com/ember-learn/ember-styleguide)
+The resulting app will make use of typography and UI assets from [ember-styleguide](https://github.com/ember-learn/ember-styleguide)

 Although only one version will be deployed/maintained for the forseeable future, the URL structure will allow for future growth, i.e. `https://guides.emberjs.com/cli/release/some-topic`